 Cooking Classy: an ethereally light-crumbed, moist muffin that is the epitome of cake disguised as a muffin

 I had high expectations for Jaclyn’s recipe mostly due to its combination of oil and butter (a winning combination when it comes to many cakes).
-With the addition of an extra egg yolk, milk, sour cream, this is a somewhat labor-intensive recipe but!
-It’s worth it for the moist, delicate, melt-in-your-mouth crumb that practically melts under the rich glaze.
+With the addition of an extra egg yolk, milk, sour cream, this is a somewhat labor-intensive recipe.
+But it’s worth it for the moist, delicate, melt-in-your-mouth crumb that practically melts under the rich glaze.
 I previously thought that sour cream tends to contributes to a rich but denser, more substantial crumb, but these managed to be feather light and extraordinarily cakey.
-These were far and away my favorite texturally (my ideal cakey texture!), and the muffin tops were delicious, though I think the muffin itself could use more lemon flavor.
+These were far and away my favorite texturally (my ideal cakey texture!).
+The glazed muffin tops were delicious, though I think the muffin itself could use more lemon flavor.

-I don’t think I’d change a thing about this recipe aside from tweaks to get more lemon flavor–perhaps lemon extract, lemon oil, or blending the zest into the oil.
+I don’t think I’d change a thing about this recipe aside from tweaks to get more lemon flavor.
+Next time, I might try lemon extract, lemon oil, or blending the zest into the oil.
 (Note: I got 15 large muffins from 1 batch.)